Man accused of threats to Congress, including GOP's Scalise

 BUFFALO, N.Y.
-(AP) - A western New York man accused of leaving threatening voicemails for two members of Congress has been arrested.
-No. 3 House Republican leader Steve Scalise, still recovering from a grievous 2017 gunshot wound, was one of the threatened lawmakers, an aide to the Louisiana congressman said Thursday.
+(AP) - Rep. Steve Scalise, grievously wounded in a 2017 shooting, and the No. 4 House Republican leader have received telephone threats, aides said Thursday after a western New York man was arrested and accused of leaving menacing voicemails for two lawmakers.

 U.S. Attorney James Kennedy said investigators believe the threats are credible.
-The prosecutor said items that are "very concerning" were found in the man's Grand Island home, north of Buffalo.
-Kennedy did not elaborate.
+The prosecutor said items that are "very concerning" were found in Carlos Bayon's Grand Island home, north of Buffalo.

-Carlos Bayon was arrested Wednesday and faces a federal charge of making threats across state lines.
-The 63-year-old is accused of leaving messages for representatives from Washington state and Louisiana on June 30, though authorities did not release the lawmakers' names.

 The messages say in part: "You are taking ours.
 We are taking yours."
+Kennedy did not elaborate on what evidence was found.

+Bayon, 63, was arrested Wednesday and faces a federal charge of making threats across state lines.
+He is accused of leaving messages for representatives from Washington state and Louisiana on June 30, though authorities did not release the lawmakers' names.

-Scalise spokesman Chris Jones confirmed Thursday that Scalise, 52, received a threat.
-He said Scalise does not know Bayon or know why he was targeted.
+Scalise spokesman Chris Bond confirmed Thursday that Scalise, the No. 3 House Republican leader, received a threat.
+He said Scalise, 52, does not know Bayon or know why he was targeted.

+Also receiving a threat was Rep. Cathy McMorris Rodgers, R-Wash., said a congressional aide who spoke on condition of anonymity because she said U.S. Capitol Police asked staffers to not comment publicly.
+McMorris Rodgers, 49, is serving her seventh House term and is her party's No. 4 leader.

-The House GOP's chief vote counter, Scalise is considered a contender to succeed Speaker Paul Ryan, R-Wis., if House Majority Leader Kevin McCarthy, R-Calif., does not win that job.
+The House GOP whip and chief vote counter, Scalise is considered a contender to succeed Speaker Paul Ryan, R-Wis., if House Majority Leader Kevin McCarthy, R-Calif., does not win that job.
 Ryan is retiring in January.

 Bayon has requested an attorney and a detention hearing is scheduled for Friday.